 Gua Sha & Cupping: A modern interpretation of time-tested and effective practices

-In our practice, we see many patients who experience considerable improvements in neck or back dysfunction when we combine Chinese bodywork techniques, such as sliding cupping and gua sha, together with acupuncture in the same session.
+In our practice, we see many patients who experience considerable improvements in neck or back dysfunction when we integrate several bodywork techniques, such as massage, cupping and gua sha, together with acupuncture in the same session.
 These bodywork techniques initiate physiological healing changes that massage does not alone.
 We warn clients that they may have some odd looking red marks after treatment, especially the first time.

 It is really interesting the red marks that may appear with gua sha or cupping do not show up so much on a healthy and vigorous tissues.
 The rash (or “sha” in Chinese) goes away in 3-7 days, and does not feel like a bruise.
 Instead, it feels very warm and active for a few days.
 Typically after treatment, range of motion is greater and stiffness or tightness has diminished.
 The marks we get after treatment are diminished or absent during subsequent sessions, a change usually accompanied by very significant reductions in neck/back pain and tightness.

 Scientific research on these eastern techniques is very limited, so there is no contemporary consensus or explanation of how cupping or gua sha work.
 We believe these techniques can break the adhesions associated with injury, inflammation and fibrosis; but more, these techniques initiate a healing response by causing microbleeding and changes that are therapeutic.
 In effect, cupping and gua sha can initiate a rapid turnover of local tissue that is stuck in being run down, stagnant, and exhausted.
 This then is a renovation and a “turning point” out of a vicious cycle that has slowed recovery to this point.

 More about cupping